frademacher/texstudio-hyphenation/README.md

 "ServiceContract" will read "Ser\\-vice\\-Con\\-tract", which is LaTeX conform.

-The script may then be embedded as a macro in TeXstudio to realize in-place hyphenation of a selected word.
+The script may then be embedded as a macro in TeXstudio (see installation step 3 below) to realize in-place hyphenation of a selected word.
+The default hyphenation is American English (`en_US`).
+However, if your TeX file contains the language identifier in the format expected by TeXstudio (`% !TeX spellcheck = [LANG_ID]`) in its first line, `[LANG_ID]` is used as language for the hyphenation.

 ## Installation Steps